 Advisor to the Board

-Dr. Darrell Bratton started his recovery process started more than 31 year ago and has been an IT professional with federal courts for more than 17 years.
+Dr. Darrell Bratton started his recovery process more than 31 years ago and has been an IT professional with federal courts for more than 17 years.
 He holds a Ph.D. in Organization and Management from Capella University.
-Moreover, his is an adjunct professor at multiple colleges at both the graduate and undergraduate level.
+Moreover, he is an adjunct professor at multiple colleges at both the graduate and undergraduate level.
 The focus of his research is about how power is shared among co-owners through the practices of planning, organizing, staffing, and leading within a co-operative that practices egalitarianism and workplace democracy.
 There is no community service project that he does not love, especially related to recovery.
-Currently, he visits the Jennifer Rd detention facility in Annapolis on a regular basis to carry the message of recovery.
-As an entrepreneur and real estate investor, he is the CEO of DL Bratton Enterprises LLC in Bowie and a principle partner of Mink Properties LLC in Baltimore.
+Currently, he visits the Jennifer Road detention facility in Annapolis on a regular basis to carry the message of recovery.
+As an entrepreneur and real estate investor, he is the CEO of DL Bratton Enterprises LLC in Bowie and a principal partner of Mink Properties LLC in Baltimore.

 Advisor to the Board